 They told us they were there because of a new mine opening soon.
 People from the mining company were driving around to inform the locals on the new mines and the possible impacts of it.
 They were handing out leaflets trying to educate the people about nature and the environment.
 The irony…

 With the day ahead, the extra fuel was actually welcome.
-The plan was to get as far as possible to make it easier the next day, where the 5000m pass was waiting.
+The plan was to get as far as possible to make life easier the next day, where the 5000m pass was awaiting.
 As we passed the first bump, a 4500m pass, the landscape opened up with some amazing views.
 We were surrounded by volcanic formations and little lagunas.
-It was a glimpse of what was to come the next few days.
+It was a glimpse of what we could expect for the next few days.

-The roads were still of quite good conditions, however the gradients definitely got steeper.
-After the next climb to 4800m, rhere were quite a few steep sections.
-Because of this, loose grave, rocks, ‘slick’ tires and simply shortage of breath due to the altitude, we were forced to hike-a-bike more than we’ve ever done before.
+The roads were still of quite good conditions, however, the gradients definitely got steeper.
+After the next climb to 4800m, there were quite a few steep sections.
+Because of this, loose gravel, rocks, ‘slick’ tires, and simply a shortage of breath due to the altitude, we were forced to hike-a-bike more than we’ve ever done before.
 Surprisingly, it was less of a struggle than we had anticipated.
-We quickly calculated we could do 2 km/h with hike a biking.
+We quickly calculated we could do 2 km/h with hike-a-biking.

 The hike a biking continued the next day as made our way to the 5000m pass.
 The road conditions didn’t change as did the gradients.
 Some sections of kilometers were 10% average so we put our head down and pushed the bike quite a bit.

-The weather was not on our side today, hail was thrown at us. exactly on the day that we had to pass the first 5000 meter pass of the cones and canyons route.
+The weather was not on our side today, hail was thrown at us.
+Exactly on the day that we had to pass the first 5000 meter pass.
 Just before we crossed the 5000 meter pass, a thick layer of thunder clouds was approaching.
 Lightning was at a distance of not even 1 km from us.
 Thunder roared through the mountains.

 The storm was just on the other side of the pass so we parked our bikes, walked down a 100 meter and sheltered in a ditch from hail and lightning.
 We crossed our fingers the storm would move in the opposite direction of where we were heading to.
 After half an hour we felt it was safe again to cross the pass.
 We hurried down to the next village Huacullo where we found a safe haven in a basic hospedaje.
 We enjoyed a nice hot meal in one of the small restaurants and went to bed early.
 Satisfied, tired and proud to have made it so far we had a fantastic night’s rest.